SWING THE CLUB ON ITS ANGLE

 As you improve, start swapping out hybrids for longer irons.
 Switch out a 24_¡ hybrid for a 4-iron, and so on.
 As your ballstriking improves, move up to clubs that'll produce the type of shots that you're now capable of hitting.

-TEE IT UP TEEING YOUR BALL the right height with your metal woods and hybrids determines what kind of contact you make.
+TEEING YOUR BALL the right height with your metal woods and hybrids determines what kind of contact you make.

 With drivers, you want to tee the ball up so you catch it high on the clubface and take advantage of the clubface's trampoline effect.
 However, with a fairway wood or hybrid, teeing it low is the way to go.